MayurdhvajsinhJadeja/kalyx/readme.md

-# Kalyx: The Human-First Terminal
+# Kalyx: The Human-First Terminal Tool

 **Kalyx** is a command-line tool that translates your natural language into shell commands.
 It's powered by local language models via Ollama, so it's fast, free, and private.